docpad/docpad/README.md

 ## Using

+- Firstly, make a directory for your new website and cd into it.

+		mkdir my-new-website
+		cd my-new-website

 - To generate the rendered website, watch the files for changes, and run the docpad server

 		docpad run